 - Place the switch straight into the plate.

-- Note: Forcing the pins into the hot swap socket could damage the PCB.
+- Caution: Forcing the pins into the hot swap socket could damage the PCB.

 - You should be able to feel whether the pins are plugging into the socket correctly.